 And while Diet Prada has gained no shortage of fans for its side-by-side takes on fashion industry copying, they have also made an enemy or two.
 On that list?
 Stefano Gabbana, who vocalized his displeasure after the account posted a stretch of a side-by-side of Gucci and Dolce & Gabbana, along with the caption: "D&G GHOST! @dolcegabbana takes a stab at the high-low aesthetics of @troubleandrew and @gucci 's GUCCI GHOST collab."

 As for how the Instagram account got its start, Liu anonymously told i-D this summer, “We officially made an Instagram account two years ago.
 I used to run it with one of my friends, but now it's just me.”
 The friend he is referring to?
-Schuyler, a designer at FGXI, a LuxxoticaEssilor-owned eyewear company, who also recently did stints as a Design and Product Development Associate at Eugenia Kim, and a Markets Designer intern for Michael Kors.
+Schuyler, a behind-the-scenes designer at FGXI, a LuxxoticaEssilor-owned eyewear company, who also recently did stints as a Design and Product Development Associate at Eugenia Kim, and a Markets Designer intern for Michael Kors.

 According to i-D, “We would sit and scroll through what used to be Style.com and click through the runway shows.
 We would crack ourselves up and be like, ‘That's so 2000s Galliano, what were they thinking!’
 It got to the point where we were collaging them together to show each other and we were like, ‘We need to put this on the internet.’”